Azure/Enterprise-Scale/docs/EnterpriseScale-Known-Issues.md

 Issue: Currently, the display name of a subscription cannot be used in the policy rule, which makes it hard to navigate through subscriptions in policy evaluations to target the correct subscription(s).

-Status: For Contoso to deterministically target the platform subscriptions with their specific policies, their workaround is to have a dedicated management group for each subscription, child to the platform management group
+Status: To deterministically target the platform subscriptions with their specific policies, their workaround is to have a dedicated management group for each subscription, child to the platform management group

 ## Move subscription to management group

 Area: Microsoft.Management Resource Provider

 Issue: When doing put on Microsoft.Management/managementGroups/subscriptions, the PUT and GET response is 204 (no content), so the overall template deployment fails.
 Fix was deployed to resolve PUT request.
 Waiting for the fix to resolve GET request.

-Status: No fix as of yet.
+Status: In Progress.

 ## Reference() resources at management group scope when deploying ARM templates to subscription scope